openSUSE/libstorage-ng/doc/udev.md

 bsc #1063249 and bsc #1140630.

 The configuration is loaded from the file udev-filters.json.
-This is so far not documented since in detail since it may have to change depending on future development of udev.
+This is so far not documented in detail since it may have to change depending on future development of udev.

 Unresolved bugs concerning udev links:
 - pmem (bsc #1140630)